SiliconLabsSoftware/docs-matter/sld296-matter-wifi-ecosystems/amazon-ecosystem-setup.md

     ![Scan QR code](./images/amazon-alexa-scan-qr-code.png?width=40%&height=40%)

 13. After scanning the QR code through a smartphone camera, verify that commissioning is started by checking the Device logs.

-    **NOTE:** If the device is running a development version of the application a prompt will appear stating that "This device isn't Matter compatible", just proceed to set up the device anyway.
+    **NOTE:** If the device is running a development version of the application, a prompt will appear stating that "This device isn't Matter compatible".
+Proceed to set up the device anyway.

 14. Once commissioning is triggered, the Alexa app will prompt for Access Point Credentials.
-Add them, the results on this page varies based on the device used.
-Sometimes device does not show the particular Access Point, go ahead and add it manually.
+Add them.
+The results on this page vary based on the device used.
+Sometimes a device does not show the particular Access Point so add it manually.

 15. After Access Point Credentials are provided, the device will join to the network and commissioning is completed.